nwt-gt/sysdig-monitoring/README.md

 Run the sysdig-filtering scrip with the following arguments.
  1. Name of container to monitor
  2. Monitoring window in seconds
- 3. Keywords to filter. *Maximum of 5 - can be changed from source code*
+ 3. Keywords to filter. *Maximum of 5 - can be changed by editing sysdig-filtering scrip*

-Here I added keywords filtering of sudo and su
+Here I added keywords filtering for sudo and su
 ```
 ./sysdig-filtering.sh docker_postgres.9.6_1 60 sudo su
  ```

 # Check output

-Tail the log files from above and run commands inside the container that is being monitored
+Tail the log files from above and run commands inside the container that is being monitored log files are named by <dd-mm-yyyy>_<monitor|filter>_logs

 ```
 tail -f logs/monitor/11-06-2020_monitor_logs